ucgmsim/nzgmdb/wiki/Process-Records.md

 Filters records based on GMC results and performs wave processing to turn mseeds into text files

 # Prerequisites
-GMC
+- GMC

-mseed files from FDSN Client
+- Parse Geonet (mseed files from FDSN Client)

 # Process

 The following is done for every mseed file in the waveforms / mseed folder:

-A quick check is done that there is all 3 components (This was a previous bug which should be fixed, will observe)
+A quick check is done that there are all 3 components (this was a previous bug that should be fixed, will observe)

 Initial pre_processing (Same as what is written in Calculate-SNR) is then performed and processing is skipped if the Inventory failed to fetch or failed to remove sensitivity